 Is meat fall-back food?

 Another possible explanation is that chimps only eat meat when better foods are unavailable.
 While this hypothesis was not confirmed, meat-eating might have an additional nutritional benefit.
-In the case of males, eating more proteins, gaining more muscle mass and strength for masculine dominance comes to mind.
+In the case of males, eating more proteins and gaining more muscle mass and strength for masculine dominance comes to mind.

 Besides observing their diet in the wild, there are fascinating anatomical and physiological adaptations that have evolved with high-fruit diets.
 Learn more here: